9 Interesting Facts About Istanbul

 5: Exiled Royalty and the Princes’ Islands

 During Byzantine and Ottoman rule, exiled princes or princesses, lived on the Princes’ Islands sitting off the Asian coast.
 Out of the nine islands, these days, Buyukada is the most famous.
 It was also the place of exile for five byzantine princesses.
 These days, it is more of a retreat than prison and many locals catch the ferry to the car less island.
 Wandering the streets also throws up a delightful collection of old Ottoman houses and their original wooden architecture.
+Whether in Princess island or other districts, if you are seeking three bedrooms villa in Istanbul, visit our property listings.

 6: The Spoon Maker’s Diamond